-If you’re thinking about buying a home, you’ll probably have to complete a home loan application.
+If you’re thinking about buying or building a home, you’ll probably have to complete a home loan application.

 This can be a time consuming process where mistakes can be costly.
 Find out everything you need to know about applying for a home loan, including a list of documents that you may be asked to provide.